-So to support the development of your kids’ emotions and dexterity, it’s best to way until school before introducing screens into their lives.
+The lesson: To support the development of your kids’ emotions and dexterity, wait until school to introduce screens into their lives.

 While screen time panic has reached a fever pitch, there is a growing body of research that says screen time in and of itself isn’t so bad, and that a thoughtful parental approach can make it a positive in a child’s life.

-One of the first major studies of time spent in front of the television found that engaging with television program can actually be beneficial as long as the content is educational.
+One of the first major studies of time spent in front of the television found that engaging with a TV show can be beneficial as long as the content is educational.
 For instance, researchers found that watching Sesame Street was as beneficial for some kids as years of preschool education.
 And watching shows like Daniel Tiger’s Neighborhood correlates with increased emotional intelligence in kids who watch regularly.

 But research also suggests that it’s not enough for parents to simply place their kid in front of a screen and hope they learn something.
 Screen time is much for helpful when parents are a partner helping their kids understand and interact with the content.

-A Georgetown study found that kids were better at learning on a puzzle app when coached by an adult than they were when following an on-screen tutorial.
-Help from adults was a “social-scaffolding” that helped kids learn.
-Studies like this are what help define the American Academy of Pediatrics guidelines on screen time, which stress parental involvement in media consumption up to and including a personalized Family Media Use Plan developed in concert with a pediatrician.
+A Georgetown study found that kids learned better on a puzzle app when they were coached by an adult than when they followed an on-screen tutorial.
+Help from adults was a “social scaffolding” that helped kids learn.
+Studies like this are what helped define the American Academy of Pediatrics guidelines on screen time.
+These stress parental involvement in media consumption, including a personalized Family Media Use Plan developed in concert with a pediatrician.

-So what is actually bad about screen time?
+So, what is actually bad about screen time?
 When screen-fed media is overconsumed by kids, they tend toward inactivity.
-The blue light screens emit can also interfere with sleep patterns.
-So the smart parenting solution is to set time limits for kids that include at least an hour of screen-free time before bed.
+The blue light that screens emit can also interfere with sleep patterns.
+So, the smart parenting solution is to set time limits for kids that include at least an hour of screen-free time before bed.